 If science fiction fans have a reputation for brusk social manners, it may simply be born of their frustration with a world that’s decades behind them.
 At its best, science fiction leads to a deeper understanding of technology, society, and the fears and dreams of being human.

-My biggest thrill at that convention was meeting Terry Pratchett, the best selling author of the Discworld series, who sadly died this past March.
+My biggest thrill at that convention was meeting Terry Pratchett, the best selling author of the Discworld series, who sadly died 2015.
 He showed up with a copy of one of my books, for me to autograph for him!